radoslav1810/matrix-game/README.md

 Contributions are welcome!
 Feel free to open issues or pull requests for any enhancements or bug fixes.

 Credits
-This project was developed by [Your Name].
+This project was developed by [Radoslav Bankov].

 License
 This project is licensed under the MIT License.